veevo/dev/content/spiritism/mediumship/why.md

 ---
-title: Why does Mediumship exist?
+title: Why mediumship exists
 description: Mediunity is not specific to a select group of people but to all of us.
 date: "2019-01-01"
 tags:
 - mediumship
 categories:
 - spiritism
+weight: 101
 ---

 As [previously said](../about), mediumship is a native aspect of every person and has a different purpose on each of us.
 See below what they are.